RhiH/studio_gallery/README.md

 * Javascript
 * Python

+## Testing

+The project was tested during the process of creating it and errors were fixed along the way during the creation of the site.
+Unfortunately thorough testing did not go ahead after deployment due to time constraints.

 # Deployment

 Django was used throughout the project.
 It is necessary to install Django to create the apps reuired to run the site.